 - Help Distribute

-- Distribution Day is usually a week before the Jefferson City Schools are back in session, late July 2019
+- Distribution Day is usually a week before the Jefferson City Schools are back in session in late July.

 NUTRITION ON WEEKENDS